Nestled in the heart of Kensington Gardens, Kensington Palace is an invitation into the enigmatic universe of the British crown.

 - The beautiful gardens of Kensington Palace ( sunken garden )

-- Temporary exhibitions offering a new perspective on English royalty
+- Temporary exhibitions that offer a fresh perspective on the English monarchy

 Located to the west of Hyde Park (to which they belong), Kensington Gardens extend over 1.1 km2.
 Weather permitting, Captain Ulysses can only recommend taking some time to leisurely wander through the gardens.

-While exploring Kensington gardens, be sure to have a look at:
+While exploring Kensington gardens, be sure the villages of:

 - The Albert Memorial, erected in memory of Queen Victoria’s husband